beef331/commander/readme.md

       c: int # Can use `float`, `int` or `string`
       count: int

+writeFile("index.html", FancyProgram) # Outputs the Doc as a HTML file

 if FancyProgramFlags[Help].isSome: # If the value was parsed it's `some` FancyProgram.print() # Prints the CLI documentation